InnoTutor/Backend/README.md

 # Google credentials
 To log in you need to provide your Google credentials created [here](https://firebase.google.com).
-Then open [application.properties](/src/main/resources/application.properties) file and past your JSON Google credentials file in `GOOGLE_CREDENTIALS` filed.
+Then open [application.properties](/src/main/resources/application.properties) file and innput your JSON Google credentials file as a single string in `GOOGLE_CREDENTIALS` filed.
+You can use this service to convert JSON into string with escape characters: [link](https://www.freeformatter.com/json-escape.html)

+In case of any problems, refer to this [guide](https://medium.com/@renceabishek/how-to-add-google-api-credentials-key-on-heroku-spring-boot-16b03e2a2363)

-# Hosting
+# Hosting & CI
+We use [Heroku](https://heroku.com/) to host backend.
+[Here](https://innotutor.herokuapp.com) is the deployed version of it.
+For the continious integration we have to make a pull request to the `main` branch.
+Then Heroku will automatically deploy new version on the server.

 # How to install locally